KwakuAyisa/Player-Dashboard-PowerBI/README.md

 **GOAL OF THE PROJECT**

 The goal of the project was to create an interactive PowerBI dashboard to display the individual player ratings for a group of friends who play football together.
 The dashboard was made to be interactive to allow people to view the stats of different players.
+This helps them realize where their performance metrics are in comparison with other players.
+This information can be used to identify areas of strength, where improvement is needed as well as optimum positions on the pitch.

 **THE DATA**